All Products

 No

 Set this parameter to LLMGatewayService to deploy an LLM intelligent router.
-For information about how to configure the JSON file, see Deploy an LLM intelligent router.
+For information on how to configure the JSON file, see Deploy an LLM intelligent router.

 Advanced parameters